Lacrimosa99/Easy-WI-ARK-Mod-Manager/README.md

 ---

-<h4>What must I edit befor its running?</h4>
+<h4>What must I edit befor it's running?</h4>

-Edit inside the two Scripts the masteruser, with your Webinterface User.
+Edit inside the two Scripts the Masteruser with your Masterserver Webinterface User, who's you in installing has given.

 ---